sentrionic/ValkyrieApp/README.md

 - [get_it](https://pub.dev/packages/get_it) for dependency injection

-- REST for data fetching and socket.io for websocket events
+- REST for data fetching and websockets for real time events

 For all features check out the parent [repository](https://github.com/sentrionic/Valkyrie).
+For the socket.io version check out the `main` branch.

 The architecture of this app is based on Reso Coder's [Domain Driven Design Principles](https://resocoder.com/2020/03/09/flutter-firebase-ddd-course-1-domain-driven-design-principles/):